RubyStarters/RubyStarters.github.io/_posts/2016-03-27-Ruby-on-Rails-USB-stick-installation.markdown

 speed-wise.
 A USB stick reached a write speed of 70MBs per second, comparable to current spinning hard disks.

-We chose a Ubuntu Flavor, that can mimmick several OSes.
-Ubuntu Mate comes with a tool to change it's behaviour to different styles.
+We chose a Ubuntu Flavor, that can mimick several OSes.
+Ubuntu Mate comes with a tool to change it's behavior to different styles.
 E.g. Windows users will get a familiar look and feel choosing the *Redmond* panel layout.

 ![Mate Tweak]({{ site.url }}/images/mate-tweak.png){:width="90%"}

-While it is quite easy to install Ubuntu Mate on a USB stick, there is still quite a lot to do for a full blown development machine: We want to see Ruby, Ruby On Rails, the database management system PostgresQL, an Apache webserver, a decent editor (Atom.io, if possible).
-A nice addon would be to get offline documentation working.
+While it is quite easy to install Ubuntu Mate on a USB stick, there is still quite a lot to do for a full blown development machine: We want to see Ruby, Ruby On Rails, the database management system PostgresQL, an Apache web server, a decent editor (Atom.io, if possible).
+A nice add-on would be to get offline documentation working.
 To make a long story short: We succeeded by the simple means of writing a [bash script](https://github.com/RubyStarters/Ideas/blob/master/bootstrap).

 ![Atom]({{ site.url }}/images/atom.png){:width="90%"}

 The script is not only idempotent (it doesn't cause any issues to run it several times).
-It further more creates a bash alias @update@ and it introduces an update for all components installed. - If we will improve the script in future days, you will receive the latest version with the next run of *update*.
+It further more creates a bash alias *update* and it introduces an update for all components installed. - If we will improve the script in future days, you will receive the latest version with the next run of *update*.